mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 The smaller time frame of iterations, and more direct intervention in the ongoing / leading activity distiguishes this approach from a Change Laboratory.
 However, the analysis of tensions, and thus double stimulation to provoke evolutions of agency are alike.

 The next chapter focuses in more depth of the mutual evolution of the learning design in a way which aligns with the design narative technique of DBR (hoadley? - find others!)

-My role as a participant facilitator, designer and researcher and how this interacts with the process of refining this reflection into learning and teaching resources which was complex and iterative.
-And to an extent intuative.
-This present issues of validity and replicability.

 ## Chapter conclusion and link

 In line the ethos of formative interventions and DBR this chapter has outlined a methodology which aknowledges the roles of my own input as a scholar/activist and that of participants.
 The process of working with participant input to the design of the learning intervention served several functions including: access to novel technical approaches proposed by parents and university volunteers; the surfacing of systemic conflicts hidden from my initial perception stemming from my pre-conceptions; observation of participant conflicts spurred the introduction of new tools to support development; and parental proficiency in adapting the learning environment to supporting their children leading to community-wide innovations in practice.

 This chapter has described a hybrid approach based on the principles of the Helsinki school's interpretation of  formative intervention, supplemented by naturalistic research methods involving gathering data in-situ to find and describe emerging patterns of behaviour via thick decriptions and the more rapid iterations into the working practices common in DBR in the learning sciences and HCI approaches.

+My role as a participant facilitator, designer and researcher presents some challenges which this chapter has addressed.
+While some decisions were to an extent intuative or reflexive based on my past experiences as a facilation of group productive processes involving technology, and for some this would present issues of validity, the process is in line with a TAS approach.
+While my auto-ethnographic notes are too extensive to effectively bring into the data analysis process, they chart the complex and iterative process of refining this reflection into learning and teaching resources.
+Several samples of journal entries are offered as evidence of this process in Appendix.
+4.x

 LINK